Phil Spector: 1959–1962: Early production work, Philles Records, and the Crystals

 While recording the Teddy Bears' album, Spector met Lester Sill, a former promotion man who was a mentor to Jerry Leiber and Mike Stoller.
 Sill and his partner, Lee Hazlewood supported Spector's next project, the Spectors Three.
 In 1960, Sill arranged for Spector to work as an apprentice to Leiber and Stoller in New York.
 Spector co-wrote the Ben E. King Top 10 hit "Spanish Harlem" with Leiber and also worked as a session musician, playing the guitar solo on the Drifters' song "On Broadway".

 Spector's first true recording artist and project as producer was Ronnie Crawford.
 Spector's production work during this time included releases by LaVern Baker, Ruth Brown, and Billy Storm, as well as the Top Notes' original recording of "Twist and Shout".
 Leiber and Stoller recommended Spector to produce Ray Peterson's "Corrine, Corrina", which reached number 9 in January 1961.
 Later, he produced another major hit for Curtis Lee, "Pretty Little Angel Eyes", which made it to number 7.
 Returning to Hollywood, Spector agreed to produce one of Sill's acts.
 After both Liberty Records and Capitol Records turned down the master of "Be My Boy" by the Paris Sisters, Sill formed a new label, Gregmark Records, with Lee Hazlewood, and released it.
 It reached only number 56, but the follow-up, "I Love How You Love Me", was a hit, reaching number 5.

 In late 1961, Spector formed a record company with Sill, who by this time had ended his business partnership with Hazlewood.
 Philles Records combined the first names of its two founders.
 Through Hill and Range Publishers, Spector found three groups he wanted to produce: the Ducanes, the Creations, and the Crystals.
 The first two signed with other companies, but Spector managed to secure the Crystals for his new label.
 Their first single, "There's No Other (Like My Baby)" was a success, hitting number 20.
 Their next release, "Uptown", made it to number 13.

 Spector continued to work freelance with other artists.
-In 1962, he produced "Second Hand Love" by Connie Francis, which reached No. 7.
+In 1962, he produced "Second Hand Love" by Connie Francis, which reached number 7.
 Ahmet Ertegun of Atlantic paired Spector with future Broadway star Jean DuShon for "Talk to Me", the B-side of which was "Tired of Trying", written by DuShon.